excubo-ag/Blazor.TreeViews/README.md

 ## Breaking changes

+### Version 4.X.Y

+Starting with version 4.0.0, programmatic changes of selected items was improved.
+Previously, one had to add `@key=version` to the TreeView and increment the version after each update.
+However, this was the cause for a bug.
+The new design requires the user to take an element reference to the TreeView (`@ref=tree_view`) and call `tree_view.RefreshSelection()` after selection has been modified.
+See TestProject_Components/Pages/Selection.razor for an example.

 ### Version 3.X.Y

 Starting with version 3.0.0, only the net6.0 TFM is targeted.
 This is a change to simplify dependency management and we strongly encourage all users to upgrade to net6.0.